 Rather than just standing still and taking photographs, we wanted activities that would challenge people, and get them outside their comfort zone.
 After all, why just take photos of some trees, when you could be riding a mountain bike to the trees, or sailing a canoe along the coastline, with your camera in hand?

-We’ve now held two Flea Retreats and I can honestly say they’ve been some of my very favourite work projects EVER.
+We’ve now held two Flea Retreat influencer events and I can honestly say they’ve been some of my very favourite work projects EVER.
 I’m genuinely excited for our third Retreat, which will be announced in the next couple of weeks.

 What Happens at a Flea Retreat?